top of page

 Good to know:

 • A good quality non-stick pan goes a long way.
-Add a small amount of butter in-between every few pancakes, wipe to pan with a sheet of paper towel in-between each new butter addition, to remove any browning butter (which will cause the pancakes to burn).
+Add a small amount of butter in-between every few pancakes, wipe to pan with a sheet of paper towel in-between each new butter addition, to remove any burning butter.

 bottom of page